simon-m-mudd/CV_SMudd/readme.md

 I grabbed all my citations from (Web of Science](https://www.webofscience.com/) and imported them into a collection.
 The first time I tried this I grabbed everything from Google Scholar: don't do this!!
 It gives jumbled, malformatted reference records.
 For example, the zotero conversions from Google Scholar seem to be missing the doi information, and the doi is used to make html links to papers.
+Scopus seems also to work and is an alternative for Web of Science.

-Once you have your collection in Zotero, you can dowload your favourite [stylesheet](https://www.zotero.org/styles) and format a bibliography.
+Once you have your collection in Zotero, you can donwload your favourite [stylesheet](https://www.zotero.org/styles) and format a bibliography.
 Save the bibliography in rtf format.

 Then, in a text editor (not Word!!), open the rtf and get rid of the codes at the beginning of the file before the first reference (they might look like this: {\rtf \li720 \fi-720 \sl240 \slmult1 \sa240 ) and the curly bracket at the end.